webarkit/ARnft/README.md

 ## Start using it !

-1️⃣&nbsp;Clone the repository:
+:one: &nbsp; Clone the repository:

 `git clone --recursive https://github.com/webarkit/ARnft.git`

->> NOTE: this repository contains a submodule for [jsartoolkitNFT](https://github.com/kalwalt/jsartoolkitnFT).
->> If you have already cloned this repository, you can add the submodule using the command `git submodule update --init --recursive`
+(Note, this repository contains a submodule for [jsartoolkitNFT](https://github.com/kalwalt/jsartoolkitnFT).
+If you have already cloned this repository without the `--recursive` option, you can add the submodule using the command `git submodule update --init --recursive`)

-2️⃣&nbsp;Install the npm packages:
+:two: &nbsp; Install the npm packages:

 `npm install`

-3️⃣&nbsp;Run the node server:
+:three: &nbsp; Run the node server:

 `http-server . -p 8000`

-4️⃣&nbsp;Go to the example:
+:four: &nbsp; Go to the example:

 http://localhost:8000/examples/arNFT_example.html

-5️⃣&nbsp;Point your device 📱 to the pinball image 👇 a red cube will appear !
+:five: &nbsp; Point your device 📱 to the pinball image 👇 a red cube will appear !

 <img src= https://raw.githubusercontent.com/artoolkitx/artoolkit5/master/doc/Marker%20images/pinball.jpg width="250"/>